Best Cyber Monday laptop deals 2020: Apple, Dell, HP and more

-Now ath Cyber Monday deals are in full swing, we're seeing some of the biggest sales of the year from Amazon, Walmart and Best Buy, as well as other retailers.
-The excellent Dell XPS 13 is $312 off, and you'll even find the new MacBook Air M1 for $100 off.
+You can also save money on the latest Apple MacBook Air and MacBook Pro, despite the fact that these only came out this month.
+Both models are $100 off at the moment at different retailers.

-These Cyber Monday laptop deals are getting snatched up almost as soon as they go live, so act fast if you spot a bargain you like.
-We're also seeing great Cyber Monday gaming laptop deals on machines with top-tier specs if you're an avid gamer..
+If you’re looking for a gaming powerhouse, there are also some amazing Cyber Monday gaming laptop deals that you should check out too, just in time for the launch of Cyberpunk 2077.

-Here are all the best Cyber Monday laptop deals we've found so far.
-Be sure to keep checking back since we frequently update this page with the latest deep discounts.
+Stick with Tom’s Guide for all the best Cyber Monday laptop deals, as we’re updating this page constantly with the latest deals and offers.

 Cyber Monday laptop deals: Best sales right now